 The American Civil War : 1860-1865 photo

-The American Civil War started with the secession crisis on April 12, 1861 and ended up with the assassination of Lincoln and the abolition of slavery on May 9, 1865.
-It transformed the political, economical and social life of the nation.
+The American Civil War started with the secession crisis on April 12 1861 and ended with the assassination of Lincoln and the abolition of slavery on May 9, 1865.
+It transformed the political, economic and social life of the nation.

 It first began with a constitutional struggle and then became a test of federal authority but soon took a broader dimension.
 The initial belief it would be short proved tragically to be mistaken.